Polish Open (badminton)

 The Polish Open in badminton is an international open held in Poland since 1975.
 In the years before the fall of communism in the country this was one of a few meeting places between badminton players from the Eastern Bloc countries.
-The tournament belongs to the European Badminton Circuit.
-It is not to be confused with the Polish International.
+The tournament belongs to the European Badminton Circuit and is graded as a BWF International Challenge.
+It is not to be confused with the Polish International, a lower grade tournament that also takes place in Poland.